akfaiz/go-mailgen/README.md

 - `Greeting(string)`: Sets a greeting line at the top of the email.
 - `Salutation(string)`: Sets a salutation line at the bottom of the email.
 - `Product(mailer.Product)`: Sets product information for the email, which can be used in the footer.
+- `AttachFile(string, ...mailer.FileOption)`: Attaches a file from the local disk.
+- `AttachFromEmbedFS(string, *embed.FS, ...mailer.FileOption)`: Attaches a file from an embedded filesystem.
+- `AttachFromIOFS(string, fs.FS, ...mailer.FileOption)`: Attaches a file from an IOFS filesystem.
+- `AttachReader(string, io.Reader, ...mailer.FileOption)`: Attaches a file from an `io.Reader`.
+- `AttachReadSeeker(string, io.ReadSeeker, ...mailer.FileOption)`: Attaches a file from an `io.ReadSeeker`.

 The builder automatically formats the email with a clean, responsive HTML template, ensuring compatibility with most email clients.